-At the start of the general election, just days after the Tories announced they would stop all fracking in England campaign, they quietly issued a document which contradicted that promise.
+At the start of the general election campaign, just days after the Tories announced they would stop all fracking in England, they quietly issued a document which contradicted that promise.
 (See Yorkshire Post story).

 We now hear that the Conservative Government has breached a judge’s order on releasing secret fracking report, which gave them until 5pm last Monday to publish parts of a 2016 report on the state of the UK’s fracking industry, following a freedom of information (FOI) request from Greenpeace.